 Protein contains several essential amino acids responsible for building, rebuilding and maintaining muscle so, if you’re quite active, it’s quite likely that you could benefit from some extra protein in your diet.

 Ideally, you would obtain enough protein eating a balanced diet, but sometimes your normal diet won’t be enough to give you all the protein your body needs, especially if you’re vegetarian, vegan or pregnant.
-That’s where a natural protein supplement can come in handy.
+That’s where a protein supplement can come in handy.

 How to choose a quality protein supplement.